graphql-python/graphql-core/README.md

 ![Lint Status](https://github.com/graphql-python/graphql-core/actions/workflows/lint.yml/badge.svg)
 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-An extensive test suite with over 2300 unit tests and 100% coverage comprises a replication of the complete test suite of GraphQL.js, making sure this port is reliable and compatible with GraphQL.js.
+An extensive test suite with over 2200 unit tests and 100% coverage replicates the complete test suite of GraphQL.js, ensuring that this port is reliable and compatible with GraphQL.js.

-The current stable version 3.2.4 of GraphQL-core is up-to-date with GraphQL.js version 16.8.2 and supports Python version 3.6 to 3.12.
+The current stable version 3.2.5 of GraphQL-core is up-to-date with GraphQL.js version 16.8.2 and supports Python versions 3.6 to 3.13.

-You can also try out the latest alpha version 3.3.0a6 of GraphQL-core which is up-to-date with GraphQL.js version 17.0.0a2.
+You can also try out the latest alpha version 3.3.0a6 of GraphQL-core, which is up-to-date with GraphQL.js version 17.0.0a2.
 Please note that this new minor version of GraphQL-core does not support Python 3.6 anymore.